JamesonThornton/UCB_DataBootcamp_Final_Project/SQL/README_John.md

 This allowed us to join all 12 tables into one massive data set on the driverId and raceId thus weeding out unnecessary data and creating a mostly not null set of data to work with in the machine model.

+## Step 4

+We determined there were too many lines being affected adversly by the pitstops and sprint tables so a decision was made to drop those two and make a new combined dataset of everything but those.
+This allowed us to keep 449,489 lines of data instead of dropping down to the 16,888 that combining those tables into the datset output.

+## Step 5

+Added a new table from the original drivers.csv that had the driverId, forename, surname and then a combined_name column concatinating the two.
+This will allow us to reference the drivers names in the data based of the driverId PK.
+This was then outerjoined into the large dataset for future use.